H-1B1 Chile Visa Electrician Jobs

 Clarify the consular processing timeline with your employer

-Unlike H-1B, H-1B1 applications go directly to a U.S. consulate in Chile, no USCIS petition required.
+Unlike H-1B, H-1B1 visa applications go directly to a U.S. consulate in Chile, no USCIS petition required.
 Walk your employer through this distinction early so their legal or HR team doesn't prepare an I-129 petition that isn't needed for your visa category.

 Get your Chilean professional credentials evaluated before interviewing